HenriqueMichelini/craftalism-infra/README.md

 ## Instance Monitoring

-This repo enables EC2 detailed monitoring by default so host metrics publish at one-minute resolution.
+This repo enables EC2 detailed monitoring by default so supported EC2 metrics publish at one-minute resolution.

 Terraform also creates a minimal CloudWatch alarm set for the EC2 host: